xuankimtran/docs-1/pages/katalon-studio/docs/variable-types.md

 println(x);
 println(y);
 ```
+To learn more about Groovy programming language, you can refer to the Apache Groovy document: [Groovy documentation](http://groovy-lang.org/semantics.html).

 ## Test Case Variables

+Test Case Variables allow you to pass dynamic data into a test case.

-Katalon Studio allows you to create test case variables and call test cases with variables.
+You can create test case variables and call test cases with variables in the manual and script mode.
-To learn more about managing test case variables and calling test cases with variables, you can refer to this document: [Test case variables](https://docs.katalon.com/katalon-studio/docs/test-case-variables.html#manage-test-case-variables).
+To learn more about managing test case variables, you can refer to this document: [Test case variables](https://docs.katalon.com/katalon-studio/docs/test-case-variables.html#manage-test-case-variables).

-You can also use test case variables in a test suite, To learn more about binding data for test suite execution, you can refer to this document: [Manage data binding](https://docs.katalon.com/katalon-studio/docs/run-test-case-external-data.html).
+You can also use test case variables in a test suite.
+To learn more about binding data for test suite execution, you can refer to this document: [Manage data binding](https://docs.katalon.com/katalon-studio/docs/run-test-case-external-data.html).

 ## Global Variables

 A global variable is a variable defined in the execution profile and can be used in a test case, test object, web service object, and email configuration in a project.
-To learn more about global variables and execution profile, you can refer to this document: [Global Variables and Execution Profile](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#execution-profile).
+To learn more about global variables and execution profiles, you can refer to this document: [Global Variables and Execution Profile](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#execution-profile).